Artificial intelligence is changing the workplace; in fact, it’s likely changing yours today.

-While HR analytics will help you identify trends in current learning and training patterns, in the long run, a thoughtful coaching strategy is necessary to give you and your team the skills they need to thrive.
+While HR analytics will help identify trends in current learning and training patterns, in the long run, a thoughtful coaching strategy is necessary to give your teams the skills they need to thrive.

 But, you can also address this skills gap right now:

-- By making the most of those already in your organization: highlighting and activating those in your organization who have the right skills for the right opportunities, right now.
+- By making the most of the talent already in your organization: highlighting and activating those in your organization who have the right skills for the right opportunities, right now.